 Single Baked Sweets, founded by Melissa Stefaniak (Darden EMBA ’19), provides single-serve, bake-at-home desserts that come with all the pre-measured wet and dry ingredients needed to make an all-natural, homemade treat for one.

 Soteria Kestrel, founded by Fritz Steuer (Engr ’18) and Erik Quigg (Engr ’18), builds the next generation in neonatal transport incubators.
 The Kestrel is a new kind of transport using cutting-edge technologies in a unique combination that offers the best protection and access of any transport on the market.
 The Kestrel's unparalleled protection from brain damage and external stressors will save thousands of our smallest citizens. .

-Thicket, founded by Rebecca Perea-Kane, is minimal jewelry inspired by the natural world.
-Thicket makes each piece by hand using traditional metalsmithing and recycled metals.
+Thicket, founded by Rebecca Perea-Kane (Grad ’15), is minimal jewelry inspired by the natural world.
+Each piece is made by hand from castings of botanical samples using traditional metalsmithing and sustainable, recycled fine metals.

-Tsampa Snacks, founded by Tenzin Barshee (Batten ’18) and Sogyel Lhungay (Darden ’18), is a Tibetan-inspired packaged food brand that promotes mindfulness in daily life.
+Tsampa Tsnacks, founded by Chenam Barshee (Batten ’18) and Sogyel Lhungay (Darden ’18), is a Tibetan-inspired packaged food brand that promotes mindfulness in daily life.

 Viable Ventures, founded by Mark Seymour, Greg Pitsenberger, Andy Rod and Ethan Long, is a social impact project with the mission of providing meaningful employment for adults with autism.
 Comprised of small, self-sustaining businesses, Viable Ventures is designed to turn the unique skills, abilities and interests of people with autism into fulfilling vocational opportunities.
 Because having a job is more than just a paycheck.